RIPA Policy and Guidance

 - Assess any cost and resource implications to both the public authority and the postal or telecommunications operator.

-42.2 The code requires that all authorisations and notices should be cancelled by the designated person who issued it as soon as it is no longer necessary, or the conduct is no longer proportionate to what is sought to be achieved.
+40.2 All authorisations and notices should be cancelled by the Designated Person who issued it as soon as it is no longer necessary, or the conduct is no longer proportionate to what is sought to be achieved.
 The relevant postal or telecommunications operator should be informed of the cancellation of a notice.

-43.1 Applications, authorisations renewals cancellations and notices are confidential material and must be retained until the Council has been audited by the Commissioner (see paragraph 10).
+41.1 Applications, authorisations, renewals, cancellations and notices are confidential material and must be retained until the Council has been audited by the Commissioner (see paragraph 10).

 - the dates on which the authorisation or notice is started or cancelled.